Laser iridotomy uses a very focused beam of

 Increased pressure in the

-Later complications that may develop include:
+Later complications may include:

-Worsening of clouding of the lens (cataract)
+Further clouding of the lens (cataract)

-that was present before laser treatment.
+compared to what was present before laser treatment.

 Closure of the opening.